 P. “PSD permit” means a Prevention of Significant Deterioration air emissions permit issued by DEP in accordance with the federal Clean Air Act.

-Q. “ROW” means the right-of-way to be selected by the Licensee within the certified corridor in accordance with the Conditions of Certification and as defined in Section 403.503(27), F.S.P.
-“Site” as defined in Section 403.503(28).
+Q. “ROW” means the right-of-way to be selected by the Licensee within the certified corridor in accordance with the Conditions of Certification and as defined in Section 403.503(27), F.S.

-Q. “SCO” means the Siting Coordination Office.R.
-“Surface Water Management System” or “SWMS” means a stormwater management system as defined in Section 373.403(10), F.S.
+R. “Site” as defined in Section 403.503(28).S.
+“SCO” means the Siting Coordination Office.

+T. “Surface Water Management System” or “SWMS” means a stormwater management system as defined in Section 373.403(10), F.S.
 It includes, but not limited to, areas of dredging or filling, as those terms are defined in Sections 373.403(13) and (14), F.S.

-S. “State Water Quality Standards” shall mean the numerical and narrative criteria applied to specific water uses or classifications set forth in Chapter 62-302, F.A.C.
+U. “State Water Quality Standards” shall mean the numerical and narrative criteria applied to specific water uses or classifications set forth in Chapter 62-302, F.A.C.

-T. “SJRWMD” and “SFWMD” means St. Johns River Water Management District and South Florida Water Management District, respectively.
+V. “SJRWMD” and “SFWMD” means St. Johns River Water Management District and South Florida Water Management District, respectively.

-U. “Title V permit” means a permit issued by DEP in accordance with Title V provisions of the federal Clean Air Act.
+W. “Title V permit” means a permit issued by DEP in accordance with Title V provisions of the federal Clean Air Act.

-V. “Wetlands” means those areas meeting the definition set forth in Section 373.019(27), F.S., as delineated pursuant to Chapter 62-340, F.A.C.
+X. “Wetlands” means those areas meeting the definition set forth in Section 373.019(27), F.S., as delineated pursuant to Chapter 62-340, F.A.C.

 V. DEPARTMENT PERMITS UNDER FEDERAL PROGRAMS